Skip to main content

 Contributors netapp-jani

-Before deploying ONTAP tools for VMware vSphere, you should be familiar with the space requirements for the deployment package and some basic host system requirements.
+Before deploying the ONTAP tools for VMware vSphere, you should be familiar with the space requirements for the deployment package and some basic host system requirements.

 You can use ONTAP tools for VMware vSphere with VMware vCenter Server Virtual Appliance (vCSA).
 You should deploy ONTAP tools for VMware vSphere on a supported vSphere client that includes ESXi system.